raquelcreis/raquelcreis/README.md

  ##

-#### 🚀    I’m looking to collaborate on Data Analytics and Data Science Projects
+#### 🚀   Lifelong learner, passionate about and moved by challenges!
+I'm a Data Analyst focused on using data to bring solid insights, answering questions, and communicate results.
 #### 🇧🇷    Brasília-DF

 ##